gabrielcedran/budget-mate/README.md

 Create a `eslint.config.mjs` with the expected content - see content in the file itself.

 To run the eslint: `npm eslint`.
 To fix all the issues `npm eslint --fix`

+### Performance

+#### Context selector

+When working with contexts, it's important to bear in mind that it is not possible to control which property changed in order to only render the components which depend on that property.
+In other words: all components that use a context will always render if the context renders, even if they are not using the property that caused the context rerender.

+Example: suppose a context that contains 2 properties.
+Component A uses both properties and Component B only one.
+If this context rerenders because of the property that B doesn't use, it will trigger a render of component B regardless.

+There is a proposal of native API with the concept `selector` to enable this behaviour.
+In the interim there is a lib to address this issue called `use-context-selector`.

+`npm i use-context-selector scheduler`

+All that needs to be done is to use the `createContext` function from the lib instead of the native one and the `useContextSelector` instead of `useContext`, providing the selector (which properties of this contexts needs to be observed).